archidisign/MOOC_course_notes/deep learning course/Lesson_4.md

 ## Definitions
-**bias**: added constant/term with the variables to define the model **Weights**: multiplied constant/term with the variables to define the model
+**bias**: added constant/term with the variables to define the model **Weights**: multiplied constant/term with the variables to define the model **collaborative filtering**: based on the fact that you are likely to like what someone similar to you likes.

 ## Dataset
 - Movielens 100k